Dixin/dixin.github.io/src/content/posts/category-theory-via-csharp-7-monad-and-linq-to-monads.md

 published: 2024-12-26
 description: "As fore mentioned endofunctor category can be monoidal (the entire category.
 Actually, an endofunctor In the endofunctor category can be monoidal too.
 This kind of endofunctor is called monad.
 Monad i"
 image: ""
-tags: ["C#", ".NET", "Functional Programming", "LINQ", "Category Theory", "LINQ via C#", "Monads"]
+tags: [".NET", "C#", "Category Theory", "Functional Programming", "LINQ", "LINQ via C#", "Monads"]
-category: "C#"
+category: ".NET"
 draft: false
 lang: ""
 ---